South Node Eclipse Remediation + Rituals

 - Cat’s Eye (the stone used for Ketu remediation)

-- Bowl of black rice or black sesame seeds as an offering
+- Bowl of black rice, black sesame or poppy seeds as an offering

 - An image or statue of Lord Ganesha, the deity associated with Ketu, and offerings for him specifically.
 He likes bananas and coconuts, but appreciates many fruits and foods, and also conch shells.